Johnny Marr at the AIM awards 2019 by Jwslubbock, licensed under (CC BY-SA 4.0)

 Most guitarists wouldn’t have a clue which is a real shame.

-Fear not though, in this series of lessons, we will leap frog you past most of those guitar players and make them salivate with jealously every time they watch you play.
-Prepare to impress.
+Fear not though.
+In this series of lessons, you will discover how to leapfrog most of those guitar players… And even make them salivate with jealousy every time they watch you play.

 The 4 chord types we will look at in this series of lessons are: